grafana/k6-intellij-plugin/README.md

 This plugin allows running a k6 test in three different ways:

 1 - Run the test from the popup file menu.

-Select the test file, open the file options and click on the `k6: run current file` command.
+Select the test file, open the file options and click on `k6: run current file` or `k6: run current file in k6 cloud`.

 ![k6 Cloud File Options](intellij-k6-plugin-file-option.png)

 2 - Run the test from the Search Menu.

-Open the Search Menu, `Double shift`, and search for `k6`.
+From the main menu, select Navigate | Search Everywhere or press `Shift` twice to open the search window.
+Search for `k6` and trigger `k6: run current file` or `k6: run current file in k6 cloud`.

 ![k6 Search Commands](intellij-k6-plugin-search-commands.png)

 3 - Run the test using keyboard shortcuts.

-By default, `shift K` for running local tests, and `alt shift K` for cloud tests.
+By default, `Shift+K` for running local tests, and `Alt+Shift+K` for cloud tests.

 ![k6 Shortcuts](intellij-k6-plugin-shortcuts.png)